MBJuric/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-consumer/README.md

 ### Implement the onMessage method

-Implement class for example TestConsumer with a method annotated with `@KafkaListener(topics = {"test"})`.
+To implement a consumer, which will listen for messages, we need to implement a class with the corresponding method.
+We will implement the `TestConsumer` class with the `onMessage` method annotated with the `@KafkaListener(topics = {"test"})` annotation.
-The method takes for a parameter the `ConsumerRecord` that contains the data of the received message.
+The method takes the `ConsumerRecord` parameter that contains the data of the received messages.

 ```java
 public class TestConsumer {